Stopasola/minimum-cost-graph/README.md

 ## Hardware Methods and Configurations

-As the programming language, python 3.7 [3] was used with a computer with the following settings:
+As the programming language, python 3.7 [3] was used with a computer with the following specs:

 - Operating System: Windows 10 Professional, 64-bit
 - Processor: Intel Core i5-4200U CPU @ 1.60GHz